 UMass Lowell Collegiate Wind Competition Team

-The University of Massachusetts Lowell is one of 10 universities slated to participate in the inaugural collegiate wind competition
+The University of Massachusetts Lowell was one of 10 universities selected to participate in the inaugural collegiate wind competition

-.
-The competition challenge is to develop the technical design and business plan for a viable transportable wind turbine to charge portable electronics.
-The team will be competing at AWEA Windpower
+The competition challenge was to develop the technical design and business plan for a viable transportable wind turbine to charge portable electronics.
+The team competed at AWEA Windpower

-May 4-7, 2014 in Las Vegas.
-The faculty team advising this effort includes: David Willis (Mechanical Engineering), Christopher Hansen (Mechanical Engineering), Stephen Johnston (Plastics Engineering), Christopher Niezrecki (Mechanical Engineering), Ziyad Salameh (Electrical Engineering), and Yi Yang (School of Management).
+2014 in Las Vegas.
+The faculty team advising this effort included: David Willis (Mechanical Engineering), Christopher Hansen (Mechanical Engineering), Stephen Johnston (Plastics Engineering), Christopher Niezrecki (Mechanical Engineering), Ziyad Salameh (Electrical Engineering), and Yi Yang (School of Management).

 The real breakthrough in the students’ ideation process was two nearly simultaneous realizations.
 First, as wind turbines become smaller, the challenges associated with converting wind power to electricity increase – aerodynamic efficiency decreases, generator rotational speed and cost increases, and the wind near the ground is inconsistent and usually has less available kinetic energy.
 Second, the team focused on the user frustration associated with the time that is required to charge a device while standing/waiting in a windy area.
 Most personal device charging profiles target a 1-2% per minute charging rate, translating into a 1-2 hour charging experience – something that would not only present a challenge for the proposed company, but would also potentially cast a shadow on wind energy’s reputation.
 The team decided to tackle both of these challenges by redefining the charging experience to be more user and environmentally friendly.
 The team has developed a novel charging station concept called GoJuice – a rapid and free phone charging service.

 Erik Anderson, Mechanical Engineering

 Erika Sjöberg, Mechanical Engineering